jstat/jstat/README.md

-*NOTE* The code in this repository does not currently match that found on www.jstat.org.
+*NOTE:* The code in this repository does not currently match that found on www.jstat.org.
 We are in the process of merging two similar projects and will update the website once the merge is complete.

 [jStat](http://www.jstat.org/) - JavaScript Statistical Library
 ===============================================================